5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 5. KAKA Industrial Horizontal Benchtop BandSaw

-Here’s a curveball to keep the list diverse: a horizontal bandsaw from KAKA Industrial that’s adept at cutting metal, suitable for industrial use, and sells for a premium price.
-It’s also up for debate whether this is a “benchtop” saw since it sits on a wheeled stand.
+Here’s a curveball to keep the list diverse.
+This horizontal bandsaw from KAKA Industrial is adept at cutting metal, suitable for industrial use, and sells for a premium price.
+It’s debatable whether it is a “benchtop” saw since it sits on a wheeled stand.
 We decided to include it because it’s small and relatively portable, like the other saws on this list.

-There’s a learning curve for using a horizontal bandsaw, even for those who’ve used vertical bandsaws before.
-Once you set it up and learn how to use it, though, KAKA’s saw opens up a world of precision and possibility.
+There’s a learning curve for using a horizontal bandsaw, even for those who’ve used vertical bandsaws.
+However, once you set it up and learn how to use it, KAKA’s saw opens up a world of precision and possibility.
 It makes perfectly straight cuts in wood and metal, and its pan is equally adept at catching sawdust and coolant.

 - Handles a professional amount of work